 Now that I felt better I could get on with my trip and do what I came to Agra to do.
 I spent the next day visiting the Taj Mahal, one of the most magnificent and memorable sites in India and something I had now waited the better part of the week to do!

 Remember, there is no vaccine or cure for dengue at the moment, so if you get it all you can do is try to relieve your symptoms.

-- Use paracetamol to relieve pain.
+- Use paracetamol to relieve pain and reduce your temperature.
 Do not use any other painkiller – especially aspirin or ibuprofen – as they can have serious side effects with dengue.

 - Drink plenty of fluids to prevent dehydration.

 - Antibiotics won’t help you, don’t take them.